Skip to content

 • science and technology

-LearnClash adds two things most remote team games lack: ELO stakes and spaced repetition.
-If someone misses a question, it can come back later through the 3-stage Mems SRS cycle.
-That makes the game more than a disposable icebreaker.
+Two things set LearnClash apart from most remote team games: ELO stakes and spaced repetition.
+Miss a question and it resurfaces later through the 3-stage SRS cycle.
+So the game stops being a disposable icebreaker and starts teaching.

 Play General Knowledge Duel